 To prevent an overload of mid frequencies and a too dominant sweep, it’s probably not a good idea to use a fully wet signal.
 Aim for a mix level of around 40% to 60%.
 This way, 40% to 60% of your signal will be affected by the filter.
 You can achieve that by enabling 2 filters and only activate 1.
 The other one simply takes up 50% of the signal that will not be processed.

 Of course, there are many more filter options you can use that you can benefit from.
 That’s why you have to keep experimenting and don’t be afraid to go wild.

 Start with the basics first…

 Nonetheless, if you’re having troubles following this, don’t worry.
 Start with the basics fist.
-That’s why you can now obtain the Sound Design for Beginners guide which takes you along all the essential synthesizer settings you simply must know to achieve high-quality sound design, including envelopes and filters.
-Just click the link to get started right away.
+That’s why you can now obtain the Sound Design for Beginners guide which explains all the essential synthesizer settings you simply MUST know to achieve high-quality sound design, including envelopes and filters.
+Just click the link to start right away.